Arpit-Uttam/100DaysOfCybersecurity/Day-02/typesofcyberattacks.md

 ## NETWORK & INFRASTRUCTURE ATTACKS

 ## DENIAL OF SERVICE (DoS)
+A Denial of Service (DoS) attack attempts to make a machine or network resource unavailable to its intended users by flooding it with excessive traffic or sending data in a way that causes the system to crash or become unresponsive.
+Attackers can use a single computer or, in more advanced Distributed DoS (DDoS) attacks, a botnet of many compromised machines.
+Common types include SYN floods, ICMP floods, and application-layer attacks

 ## BGP HIJACKING
+BGP Hijacking (Border Gateway Protocol Hijacking) refers to rerouting internet traffic through a malicious or misconfigured Autonomous System (AS) by pretending to own IP address blocks that actually belong to someone else.
+This corrupts global internet routing tables and can cause interception, data theft, service disruption, or redirection to malicious sites.
+Real-world cases have enabled attackers to intercept cryptocurrency transactions and disrupt global internet traffic

 ## PACKET SNIFFING
+Packet sniffing is a technique where an attacker uses software or hardware tools to intercept, monitor, and capture data packets traveling across a network.
+On unsecured or unencrypted networks, this allows attackers to eavesdrop on sensitive information like passwords, emails, or banking details.
+There are passive sniffing attacks (listening unobtrusively on hubs or wireless networks) and active sniffing attacks (introducing traffic or exploiting switches to collect data).

 ## DNS SPOOFING/POISONING
+DNS Spoofing, also known as DNS Cache Poisoning, is an attack where a DNS resolver's cache is injected with false information, causing users attempting to reach a legitimate website to be redirected to a malicious one.
+Attackers exploit vulnerabilities in how DNS servers handle name resolution and caching, manipulating users to visit phishing sites, steal credentials, or distribute malware.
+Once poisoned, users will continue to be redirected until the malicious entry expires from the cache

 ## SUPPLY CHAIN & ADVANCED THREATS